 Our Office’s Safety Precautions

-- Requiring teammembers in the clinic area to wear a mask.
+- Requiring teammembers in the clinic area to wear a mask when appropriate.

 - Making sure our masks, gloves, and eye protection are appropriate for the procedures performed.

 - Cleaning and disinfecting public areas frequently, including door handles, chairs, and bathrooms.

 If you have an appointment scheduled within the next few weeks, please contact our office if you experience any of the following:

 - Sore Throat

 - You or anyone in the household are waiting test results.

 - Have been told to quarantine or isolate due to close contact

 - Have tested positive for COVID with in the past 14 days